yalland-ubi/yalland-docs/v3/YALExchange.md

 ```
 if (Lt > 0):
-  require (Ac + Ta) <= Lt
+  require (Ac + To + Tc) <= Lt

 Ac - current amount to exchange
+To - accummulated period total for all open orders
-Ta - accummulated period total for all open and closed orders
+Tc - accummulated period total for all closed orders
 Lt - a total period limit for orders for all active members
 ```